-Every investor can easily add some small cap stocks to his/her portfolio.
-However, as with any other type of investments, there are pros and cons of investing in small cap stocks.
+Every investor can easily add some small-cap stocks to his/her portfolio.
+However, as with any other type of investment, there are pros and cons of investing in small-cap stocks.

 1. Growth potential

-Relative to bigger companies, small cap companies show a significantly higher growth potential.
-Most small cap companies enjoy a larger room for future growth compared to large-cap companies, making them attractive options for investors.
-From Figure 1 below, the relative returns of small cap indices such as S&P600 and Russell 2000 significantly outperform the S&P500 index returns.
-For small cap companies, it is easier to grow significantly their operational and financial base than is the case for most large-cap stocks.
+Relative to bigger companies, small-cap companies show significantly higher growth potential.
+Most small-cap companies enjoy a larger room for future growth compared to large-cap companies, making them attractive options for investors.
+From Figure 1 below, the relative returns of small-cap indices such as S&P600 and Russell 2000 significantly outperform the S&P500 index returns.
+For small-cap companies, it is easier to grow significantly their operational and financial base than is the case for most large-cap stocks.